-Can hold up to 600 lbs.
+Can hold up to 600 pounds.
 Made of durable powder coated steel.
 Fairly easy to put together.
 Features swinging bench.
 Durable and comfortable.

 Glider sits a little low to the ground.

 Offers an authentic vintage look with decorative cutouts.
-Holds up to 500 lbs.
+Holds up to 500 pounds.
 Delivers quickly.
 Doesn't glide too much – just offers a short rock.
 Also comes in red and white.

 Not as easy to assemble as others on the market.

 Looks great.
 Goes together quickly.
 Handles the wind well.
 Mesh weave for seating.
 Back is made from a UV resistant material.
 Glides easily.

 Designed to support only 400 pounds, which might be a little lightweight for some adult pairs.

 Simple assembly.
 Made of good quality materials.
 Nice color.
 Gliding function is smooth.
 Good size and weight.
 Sturdy and comfortable.
 Rated for up to 500 pounds.

 Leg design on this glider requires it be put on hard surfaces.
 Legs can sink into softer dirt or sand, making the gliding function not work as well.